allen-garvey/annuncified/README.md

 #Annuncified

-Annuncified is an Android app that allows you to set custom notification sounds on a per contact basis.
-Annuncified listens for both SMS and MMS messages and plays the user selected ringtone based on who messaged you.
-There is also an option to have texts from non-contacts be set to silent so that you are not bothered by potentially spammy messages.
+Annuncified is a native Android app that allows you to set notification sounds by contact or Google group, as well as ringtones by Google group.
+You can also have calls and texts from non-contacts automatically silenced so that you are not bothered by telemarketers or wrong numbers.

 ##Dependencies